Anne Hathaway: 2012–2014: Les Misérables and films with Christopher Nolan

 In 2012, Hathaway's audiobook recording of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz was released at Audible.com and garnered her an Audie Award nomination for Best Solo Narration – Female.
 She then played the sly, morally ambiguous cat burglar Selina Kyle / Catwoman in The Dark Knight Rises, the final installment in Christopher Nolan's The Dark Knight trilogy.
-Hathaway auditioned not knowing what part she was being considered for, admitting that she had one character in mind but only learned her role after talking with Nolan for an hour.
+Hathaway auditioned not knowing what part she was being considered for, admitting that she had Harley Quinn in mind but only learned her role after talking with Nolan for an hour.
 She described it as her most physically demanding assignment to that point, as she had to redouble her efforts in the gym to keep up with the requirements of the role.
-She trained extensively in martial arts, and looked to Hedy Lamarr in developing her Catwoman portrayal.
+She trained extensively in martial arts, and looked to Hedy Lamarr in developing her performance as Catwoman.
 The Dark Knight Rises was critically successful and grossed more than $1 billion worldwide, becoming the third-highest-grossing film of 2012.
-IGN critic Jim Vejvoda wrote of Hathaway's "magnetic presence", adding that she "imbues her [character] with a wounded spirit and a survivor's edge that makes her feel genuine and sympathetic".
+IGN reviewer Jim Vejvoda labeled Hathaway "a magnetic presence whenever she's onscreen" and added, "Selina may be the proverbial good bad girl, the thief with a heart of gold, but Hathaway imbues her with a wounded spirit and a survivor's edge that makes her feel genuine and sympathetic even when she's being naughty."
 She won the Saturn Award for Best Supporting Actress for her performance.

-Hathaway portrayed Fantine, a prostitute dying of tuberculosis, in Tom Hooper's Les Misérables, a film adaptation of the stage musical of the same name.
+Hathaway portrayed Fantine, a prostitute dying of tuberculosis, in Tom Hooper's Les Misérables, an adaptation of the stage musical of the same name.
 Footage of the actress singing "I Dreamed a Dream", a song from the film, was shown at the 2012 CinemaCon, where Hooper described her singing as "raw" and "real".
 In preparation for the role, Hathaway consumed fewer than 500 calories a day to lose 25 lb, researched prostitution, and cut her hair.
-To get into her character's mental space alone during filming in London, she sent her husband back to the United States; this resulted in her becoming increasingly temperamental.
+To adopt her character's mental space alone during production in London, she sent her husband back to the United States; this resulted in her becoming increasingly temperamental.
 Ann Hornaday of The Washington Post asserted that "the centerpiece of a movie composed entirely of centerpieces belongs to Anne Hathaway, who as the tragic heroine Fantine sings another of the memorable numbers".
 She won the Academy Award, Golden Globe, Screen Actors Guild and BAFTA Award for Best Supporting Actress.
 Asked if she was pleased with her performance in the film, Hathaway expressed doubts, replying with "Eh".
 In January 2013, Hathaway's rendition of "I Dreamed a Dream" reached number 69 on the Billboard Hot 100.